 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-However, small devices called hearing aids are available to amplify sound and improve one’s ability to hear, including when watching a TV show or having a phone conversation.
+Small devices called hearing aids are available to amplify sound and improve one’s ability to hear, including when watching a TV show or having a phone conversation.

 Bluetooth doesn’t yet come standard with all hearing aids.
 Only certain brands and products offer Bluetooth capability at this time.

 If you’re searching for hearing aids, we rounded up the top contenders for durable Bluetooth options with high quality sound.
 We also offer tips you can use to find the best Bluetooth hearing aids for you.

 Finding the best Bluetooth hearing aids for you will depend on your level of hearing loss, your budget, and how you typically use hearing aids.
 With so many variables, there’s no one-size-fits-all approach to zeroing in on the right set.